Andersen Air Force Base

 Forecast Outlook

 The TAF forecast covers the next 30 hours.
 IFR conditions are expected to persist or develop.
 An instrument rating and IFR flight plan are recommended.
-Expected weather includes: Light Showers Rain.
-Temporary IFR conditions are forecast with Light Showers Rain between 22:00Z and 02:00Z.
+Expected weather includes: Light Showers Rain, Showers Rain.
+Winds are forecast to reach up to 20 knots during the period.
+Temporary IFR conditions are forecast with Light Showers Rain between 06:00Z and 10:00Z.

 Pilot Recommendations